 Of these areas, IR35 is the most important.
 Whether or not your contract work falls within its scope will make a significant difference to your take home pay.

-A specialist accountant will be fully aware of how a contractor’s accounts will typically be run, what type of transactions are usually made (weekly or monthly invoices), and which expenses are likely to be reimbursed.
+A specialist accountant will be fully aware of how a limited company contractor’s accounts will typically be run, what type of transactions are usually made (weekly or monthly invoices), and which expenses are likely to be reimbursed.